XebiaStudio/react-native-google-vr-panorama/README.md

 }
 ```

-1. Add the package to the `getPackages` method in the `MainActivity.java` file:
+1. Add the package to the `getPackages` method in the `MainApplication.java` file:

 ```
 import com.xebia.googlevrpanorama.RNGoogleVRPanoramaPackage;